-Capability-based Planning: How to assess Business Capabilities
+An Approach How to Assess Business Capabilities

 Capability-Based Planning activities are structured in a cycle: Map, assess, plan, and control.
 It shows us where to begin and the next steps to gradually increase the impact on the organization.
-In the “Map” phase, we define and create the Capability Map, which we can use to analyze the organization, assessing the strategic and architectural alignment of the capability framework.

 In earlier installments of this blog series, we provided guidance on achieving this.
 This blog explores the “Assess” phase, where Capabilities are measured based on their contribution to our business strategy and identifying opportunities to improve maturity.
 This is visualized on the Capability Map, e.g. using heatmapping techniques.

 Capability-Based Planning Approach